Redis server by default is not password protected.

 Save the file.

-Now, Restart or stop and start server to reload changes.
+Now, Restart or stop and start the server to reload changes.

-Any client wants to communicate with server, need provide -a password
+Any client who wants to communicate with the server needs to provide the -a password option.

 redis-cli -h 127.0.0.1 -p 6379 -a password